igroff/executable-buildpack/README.md

 #### What else does it do?

-Nothing, really.
+Nothing.
 All the buildpack does is check for the file you need, the compile step is a no op.
 It really desn't do anything other than check for the file, and set things up so it's started at the appropriate time.